-Pre-Law – Students considering a career in law should examine the handbook published by the Association of American Law Schools.
-Students may wish to take law-related courses to help determine their interest in law.
-Pre-law students should major in a discipline of their own choosing; most law school entrance requirements will be satisfied with a record of solid achievement coupled with an acceptable LSAT score.
+- Students considering a career in law should examine the handbook published by the Association of American Law Schools.
+Pre-law students major in disciplines of their own choosing; most law school entrance requirements will be satisfied with a record of solid achievement coupled with an acceptable Law School Admission Test (LSAT) score.

-Pre-Seminary – A student may enter a theological seminary with any of several different majors, such as history, philosophy, English, psychology, sociology, or religion.
-Recommended preparation includes REL 100, 200; at least two semesters of history (Western civilization); one or more courses in the history of philosophy, and Greek in the junior and/or senior year.
-The Augsburg Center for Faith and Learning provides resources and support, including scholarship opportunities, for students considering seminary.
+- A student may enter a theological seminary with any of several different majors, such as history, philosophy, English, psychology, sociology, or religion.
+Recommended preparation includes RLN 100, 200; at least two semesters of history (Western civilization); one or more courses in the history of philosophy; and Greek in the junior and/or senior year.
+The Bernhard Christensen Center for Vocation provides resources and support, including scholarship opportunities, for students considering seminary.